 We’ve talked a little bit about the human element, now it’s time to mention the technical element.
 Ad networks usually advertise their traffic targeting options and an obligatory AI-powered feature.
 When you run several campaigns you notice that the important technical factors are usually omitted in their advertising materials.

 For example, budget capping options work best when there is more magic to them than a simple ‘if… then…” condition.
 Due to the nature of push traffic, many clicks are delayed and are registered long after notifications have been displayed.
 This may easily lead to an overspend, something that may shake a fragile cost-revenue balance.

-Only a few ad networks are smarter than that and try to predict your spend.
-This allows them to lower your spend rate as they approach the cap.
+Only a few ad networks are smarter than that and try to predict your spending.
+This allows them to lower your spending rate as they approach the cap.
 Ever tried to reach an even value when filling up the gas tank of your car by slowing down the flow of fuel?
 That’s exactly that.

 5. Push advertising cost models